kalkoentje16/Turkiye-Cumhuriyeti/README.md

 ### Article III-1 Failure to comply with an order or demand

-1. Guilty is a person who willfully fails to comply with an order or demand issued by an officer on duty.
+1. Guilty is a person who willfully fails to comply with an order or demand issued by an officer.
-2. Guilty is a person who deliberately obstructs an officer on duty in the performance thereof.
+2. Guilty is a person who deliberately obstructs an officer in the performance thereof.

 |   | **Jail Time**  |
 |---|---|